GoogleCloudPlatform/datacatalog-tag-engine/README.md

 ### <a name="troubleshooting"></a> Part 4: Troubleshooting

-If you encounter the error `The requested URL was not found on this server`, you'll need to redeploy the Cloud Run API service as follows:
+If you encounter the error `The requested URL was not found on this server` after running the Terraform, the issue is that the Cloud Run API service didn't get built correctly.
+Try to rebuild and redeploy the Cloud Run API service with this command:

 ```
 cd datacatalog-tag-engine